Call for Papers

 Aims & Scope

-The Journal of Multidisciplinary Research (JMR) is an international, multidisciplinary, peer-reviewed journal devoted to publishing quality feature and research articles on a variety of topics related to business, communication, education, law, science and technology, and other current research topics.
+The Journal of Multidisciplinary Research (JMR) is a global, multidisciplinary, peer-reviewed journal, accepted and respected by our peers in academia.
+The JMR is committed to publishing quality research articles on a variety of topics related to business, communication, education, law, science and technology, and other current research topics.

 The JMR provides a venue for academics, and practitioners to publish current and significant research.
 The JMR accepts submissions of empirical and conceptual research that tests, extends, or builds theory and contributes to current research topics.